This top-up degree has one stage, comprising 120 credits.

 - an HND in a relevant subject plus work experience

 Download, complete and return the Top-up BSc (Hons) Computing and IT Practice application form with evidence of your previous study.
-Applications to start in October 2020 must be received by 30 July 2020.
+Applications to start in October 2022 must be received by 31 July 2022.
+Applications received after this date will not be processed in time for an October 2022 start.

 How much time do I need?